SageSELab/ReDraw-Tool/ReDraw-Better/Readme.md

 python3 UIED/run_single.py --batch_images True
 ```

-## Part 2: Classify the Detected Subcomponents.
+## Part 2 (Optional): Classify the Detected Subcomponents.
+##### We have provided trained model weights for you to use.
+You do not need to retrain the model.
 Now before generating XML file, we need to train a CNN model for classficiaiton of detected sub-components.
 ### Dataset
 We are using ReDraw Dataset to train our model which can be directly be available from [Link](https://zenodo.org/record/2530277#.YnF9StrMK01). [https://zenodo.org/record/2530277#.YnF9StrMK01]